mihaTrajbaric/SODALITE-CI-demo/README.md

 # SODALITE Continous Integration demo
 Repository to demonstrate Github Actions, used in [SODALITE-EU](https://github.com/SODALITE-EU) Continous Integration.

+## Quick Start
+To implement SODALITE Continous Integration to your Repository, just copy [.github](.github) directory.

 ## GitHub Actions Workflow
 Both [Release Drafter](https://github.com/marketplace/actions/release-drafter) and [PR Labeler](https://github.com/marketplace/actions/pr-labeler) can be used in [GitHub Actions Workflows](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions) by configuring a YAML-based files in [.github/workflows](.github/workflows) dir.

+### Checking progress
+Workflows' progress can be inspected on [Actions tab](https://github.com/mihaTrajbaric/SODALITE-CI-demo/actions).
+Repository owners can also Re-run jobs and delete or edit workflows.

 ## PR Labeler
 [PR Labeler](https://github.com/marketplace/actions/pr-labeler) is a GitHub Action that automatically applies labels to your Pull Requests based on branch name patterns like `feature/*` or `fix/*`